 - Slow Speed: Not suitable for mass production – even small parts take hours.

-5. La perspectiva de la tecnología de Yigu
+5. La perspectiva de la tecnología Yigu

-6. Preguntas frecuentes (Preguntas frecuentes)
+6. Preguntas frecuentes (Frequently Asked Questions)

-- q: Can UV printing be used on 3D-printed objects?
+- Q: Can UV printing be used on 3D-printed objects?

 A: Sí!
 A common composite process is 3D printing the object first, then using UV printing to add colors, logotipos, or patterns to its surface.
 This combines 3D structure with high-quality 2D decoration.

-- q: Is 3D printing suitable for mass production?
+- Q: Is 3D printing suitable for mass production?

-- q: What materials work best for UV printing?
+- Q: What materials work best for UV printing?

 A: UV printing works on most flat/regular materials, including plastic, metal, vaso, madera, cuero, and stone.
-For smooth or non-porous materials (P.EJ., vaso, polished metal), pre-treatment (revestimiento) may be needed to improve ink adhesion.
+For smooth or non-porous materials (p.ej., vaso, polished metal), pre-treatment (revestimiento) may be needed to improve ink adhesion.